msp-strath/cs208-logic/pages/tutorial-0-three-valued.md

    No. For example, if `P = I`, then `P → P = I`, which is not `T`.

    We might expect that `P → P` ought to be true, since it says that anything implies itself, but this definition does not make it true.
-This is related to the fact that
+This is related to the fact that there are no valid formulas in the three-valued logic with just `∧`, `∨` and `¬`.
    ```

 2. Is it the case that if `P → Q` and `Q → R` are true, then `P → R` is true?